brucemack/kc1fsz-rc1/README.md

 Hardware specs:

 * Microcontroller is the RP2350 running at 125 MHz.
-* Audio path is 24-bits at 32k samples/second.
-More than enough for
+* ADC/DACs run at 32k samples/second with 24-bits of
-an analog FM repeater.
+resolution which is more than enough for an analog FM repeater.
 * Low-noise op amps are used for audio scaling (TLV9152).

 More documentation: